V4Fire/Client/src/components/base/b-dynamic-page/README.md

 #### [pageProp]

-An initial component name to load.
+The initial name of the page to load.

 #### [keepAlive = `false`]

-If true, when switching from one page to another, the old page is stored within a cache by its name.
+If true, then when moving from one page to another, the old page is saved in the cache under its own name.
-When occur switching back to this page, it will be restored.
-It helps to optimize switching between pages but grows memory using.
+When you return to this page, it will be restored.
+This helps to optimize switching between pages, but increases memory consumption.
-Notice, when a page is switching, it will be deactivated by invoking `deactivate`.
+Note that when a page is switched, it will be deactivated by calling `deactivate`.
-When the page is restoring, it will be activated by invoking `activate`.
+When the page is restored, it will be activated by calling `activate`.

 #### [keepAliveSize = `10`]

-The maximum number of pages within the global `keepAlive` cache.
+The maximum number of pages in the `keepAlive` global cache.

 #### [include]

-A predicate to include pages to the `keepAlive` caching: if not specified, will be cached all loaded pages.
+A predicate to include pages in `keepAlive` caching: if not specified, all loaded pages will be cached.
 It can be defined as:

 1. a component name (or a list of names);
 2. a regular expression;
-3. a function that takes a component name and returns `true` (include), `false` (does not include), a string key to cache (it uses instead of a component name), or a special object with information of the used cache strategy.
+3. a function that takes a component name and returns:
+  * `true` (include), `false` (does not include);
+  * a string key for caching (used instead of the component name);
+  * or a special object with information about the caching strategy being used.

 #### [exclude]

-A predicate to exclude some pages from the `keepAlive` caching.
+A predicate to exclude some pages from `keepAlive` caching.
 It can be defined as a component name (or a list of names), regular expression, or a function that takes a component name and returns `true` (exclude) or `false` (does not exclude).

 #### [emitter]

-A link to an event emitter to listen to events of the page switching.
+A link to an event emitter to listen for page switch events.

 ```
 < b-dynamic-page :emitter = router | :event = 'transition'